This post was last updated on August 12, 2020.

 3 We’re working to reduce exposure and transmissions throughout our community

-We have canceled all in-person meetups and are conducting all meetings with vendors and business partners via video conferencing.
+We canceled all in-person meetups and are conducting all meetings with vendors and business partners via video conferencing.
 We are also holding all interviews with prospective team members remotely, via video conferencing, to ensure that all candidates are able to take whatever precautions they feel are necessary for the health and safety of themselves and their families.

 Following best health practices